dcooray42/Tokenizer/README.md

 - [License](#license)

 ## Getting Started

 To begin, you'll need to set up your environment and interact with the smart contract.

 ## Prerequisites

 Before you begin, make sure you have the following:

-- A basic understanding of blockchain technology.<br>
+- A basic understanding of blockchain technology.</br>
-- An Ethereum wallet (e.g., MetaMask).<br>
+- An Ethereum wallet (e.g., MetaMask).</br>
 - Some testnet Ether for deploying and interacting with the smart contract.

 ## Project Overview

 Tokenizer is designed to help you gain insights into blockchain technology.
 The project focuses on the deployment of a token smart contract on a testnet, and its goals include:

-- Enhancing your understanding of blockchain concepts.<br>
+- Enhancing your understanding of blockchain concepts.</br>
-- Navigating the complexities of blockchain technology.<br>
+- Navigating the complexities of blockchain technology.</br>
 - Providing a creative and critical learning experience.

 ## Environment Variables

 Create a `.env` file in the `deployment` directory and specify the following environment variables:

 ```plaintext
 API_URL = "api_url"
 PRIVATE_KEY = "wallet_private_key"
 ```

-- `API_URL`: Replace with the API URL for your chosen network (e.g., Infura).<br>
+- `API_URL`: Replace with the API URL for your chosen network (e.g., Infura).</br>
 - `PRIVATE_KEY`: Replace with the private key of your wallet.

 ## Folder Structure

-- `code`: Contains the source code for the smart contract.<br>
+- `code`: Contains the source code for the smart contract.</br>
-- `deployment`: Holds deployment scripts and related files.<br>
+- `deployment`: Holds deployment scripts and related files.</br>
 - `documentation`: Any additional documentation or resources for the project.

 ## Deployment

-Make sure to be in the `deployment` folder to continue.<br>
+Make sure to be in the `deployment` folder to continue.</br>
 To deploy the smart contract to your chosen testnet, use the provided deployment script:

 ```shell
 ./start.sh
 ```

 The script compiles the contract, deploys it, and prints the address of the deployed smart contract.

 ## Account Configuration

 To perform actions on the smart contract, create an `accounts.json` file in the `deployment` directory and structure it as follows:

 ```json